git-user-cpp/fideus/README.md

 ---

 ## 🤝 How to contribute to FiDeus 🤝

-All rules are here: [Contribution](https://github.com/git-user-cpp/fideus/blob/main/CONTRIBUTING.md).
+📘 All the rules are here: [Contribution](https://github.com/git-user-cpp/fideus/blob/main/CONTRIBUTING.md).

 ---